getcellm/cellm/README.md

 3. Run e.g. `=PROMPT(A1, "Extract keywords")` in a formula.
 4. Wait 5-10 min depending on your internet connection.
 The model will reply once it is ready.

 This will use the Llama 3.2 1B model.
-To use other models, edit the file and rebuild.
+To use other models, edit the appsettings file and rebuild.

-Use `appsettings.Llamafile.GPU.json` to offload inference to your NVIDIA or AMD GPU.
+Use `appsettings.Llamafile.GPU.json` to offload Llamafile inference to your NVIDIA or AMD GPU.

 ### Ollama and vLLM

 Ollama and vLLM are LLM inference servers for running models locally.
 Ollama is designed for easy of use and vLLM is designed to run models efficiently with high throughput.
 Both Ollama and vLLM are packaged up with docker compose files in the `docker/` folder.

-To get started, use Ollama with the Gemma 2 2B model:
+To get started, we recommend using Ollama with the Gemma 2 2B model:

 1. Rename `appsettings.Ollama.json` to `appsettings.Local.json`,
 2. Build and install Cellm.